 Resident Camp - Commonly asked questions

-One of the many wonderful experiences campers will have at camp is independence.
-A chance to be away from Mom and Dad for one or two weeks, make new friends and gain a sense of independence, confidence and responsibility.
+One of the many wonderful experiences campers have at camp is gaining independence.
+A chance to be away from home, to make new friends and try new things, and gain a sense of independence, confidence, and responsibility.
 It is best done by completely participating in the camp program and putting all the camper’s energies into making new friends from other countries, learning new skills in the activities they are participating in, and enjoying their new found independence.
 Staying in touch with home by phone only discourages this opportunity.

-We do encourage campers to write postcards, letters or faxes two to three times per week.
-We also appreciate the parents communicating with their children throughout the session in any of the above written methods.
+We do encourage campers to write letters or postcards two to three times per week.
+We also appreciate parents communicating with their children throughout the session by letters, postcards, or email.
 In special cases, such as birthdays, it is possible to speak with your child if pre-arranged with the camp administration.

 Campers traveling alone by plane or on the Camp California bus are encouraged to bring a cell phone to camp.
 We ask that your child call or send you a text message once they've arrived at camp.
-However all mobile phones are collected on check in and kept for safe keeping over your child's stay at camp.
-They will receive the phone, along with any other valuables they check into the office, on closing day check out time.
+However all mobile phones are collected at check-in and kept for safe keeping over your child's stay at camp.
+They will receive the phone, along with any other valuables they check into the office, on closing day check-out time.
 Please be sure your child’s phone is fully charged before they leave for camp.
 We do not have electricity available for recharging phones while at camp.
-Camp California’s primary goals for each camper is to improve their English, make new friends and gain independence.
+Camp California’s primary goals for each camper is to improve their English, make new friends, and gain independence.
 This would not happen if every camper at camp had their own mobile phone and spent time talking with friends and family at home.
-For campers staying for more than one session, we do give every camper the opportunity to check their phone out between sessions and check in with home.
+For campers staying for more than one session, we do give every camper the opportunity to check their phone out between sessions and check-in with home.

 Each camper must have a basic level of English to be able to communicate their personal needs while at camp.
 They must also have a basic understanding of English so they can participate fully in all of the wonderful opportunities available to them at camp.

-Each and every day at camp is an "English lesson".
+Each and every day at camp can be thought of as an "English lesson."
 Camp California's "Living Language Program" makes our camp an English language classroom.
-All communication in the cabin group and in the various activities are in English.
-The majority of our counselors are native English speaking.
-However we do have a minimum of one counselor each summer from the various major language groups represented at Camp California.
+All communication in the cabin group, and in the various activities of camp, is in English.
+The majority of our counselors are native English-speaking, and we also have a minimum of one counselor each summer from the various major language groups represented at Camp California.
 All Camp California staff are trained to communicate to the campers in a way that even the most basic of English levels can understand.
-Campers will receive the "Camp California Living Language" Diploma after the one and two week sessions.
+Campers will receive the "Camp California Living Language" diploma after the end of the one- and two-week sessions.

-Camp is for making new friends and practicing English.
-Being in the same cabin with a friend from home often prevents campers from experiencing improvements in English.
-Friends in the same cabin often isolate themselves from the rest of the group by either speaking their native language or staying in their "comfort zone" and not reaching out and making new friends.
-However, if you child is attending Camp California for the first time and may need a little support for his/her first summer, a request may be made in writing by the parents of both campers and the camp administration will consider the request.
+There can be positives and negatives to friends from home being in the same cabin at camp.
+Friends in the same cabin could isolate themselves from the rest of the group by either speaking their native language or staying in their "comfort zone" and not reaching out and making new friends.
+However, if your child is attending Camp California for the first time and may need a little support for his/her first summer, a request may be made in writing by the parents of both campers and the camp administration will consider the request.
 This is not a guarantee that both campers will be placed in the same cabin.
 Camp California organizes cabin placements based on the best interest of all campers and to encourage the core values of our program.

 There is scheduled free time throughout the session.
 Although campers are free to be with who they want during this time, they must stay on the camp property and under the supervision of our staff.
 Free time after dinner and before evening program is usually the best time to meet with friends outside the cabin group.
-Weekends on the two week sessions also offer “Free Choice Activities” in the morning, a great opportunity for campers to enjoy some activities and excursions together.
+Weekends also offer “Free Choice Activities” in the morning, a great opportunity for campers to enjoy some activities and excursions together.

-Teen Adventure is a "tripping program".
-Out of the 13 day session, 10 days are spent outside of our Resident Camp facility at Pine Beach traveling around central Croatia, participating in a variety of activities including: kayaking, rafting, go-carting, kitesurfing, mountain biking, rock-climbing as well as some outdoor living skills.
-Groups are up to 22 teenagers between the ages of 14 and 17 along with three counselors: one Croatian and two native English-speaking counselor.
-The activities are geared for older and more independent campers.
+Teen Adventure is a "tripping program."
+This means that of the 13-day session, 10 days are spent outside of our Resident Camp facility traveling on trips around central Croatia.
+With Teen Adventure, campers participate in a variety of activities including: kayaking, rafting, hiking, go-carting, kite surfing, mountain biking, rock-climbing, as well as learning outdoor living skills.
+Teen Adventure groups are limited to 22 teenagers between the ages of 14 and 16, and the program is geared for older and more independent campers.

-No – the medical center has a complete range of basic over-the-counter medication for normal minor injuries or sickness.
-Should a camper need stronger medication, we would take them to the medical center in Biograd or Zadar.
-If campers need to take any prescription medication, this should be indicated on the Medical Form, and detailed instructions for taking the medicine should be sent with the camper, and given to our “Camp Mum” upon check-in on the first day at camp.
+The camp medical center has a complete range of basic over-the-counter medication for normal minor injuries or sickness.
+Should a camper need stronger medication or treatment, we take them to the medical center in Biograd or Zadar.
+If a camper needs to take prescription medication, this should be sent with the camper and indicated on the Medical Form.
+Detailed instructions for taking the medicine should be sent with the camper and given to our “Camp Mum” upon check-in on the first day at camp.